tremor-rs/tremor-www-docs/docs/tremor-query/walkthrough.md

 ## Group Mechanics

-The group clause in the query language partitions streams before windows and tilt frames are applied.
+The `group by` clause in the query language partitions streams before windows and tilt frames are applied.
 Groups can be set-based, each-based or composites thereof.

 ### Set based grouping